tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * Lower AIC and BIC scores are usually better.

 * These quantities can also be used to estimate the order of an ARMA model.
-An ARMA model, however, does not have a differencing order because it assumes that the time series is stationary and therefore does not need to be differenced.
+An ARMA model, however, does not have a differencing order because it assumes that the time series is stationary, and therefore does not need to be differenced.

 Send the following link to students for more information on the order of an ARIMA model: